ermiaswalelgne/toolsupplymgt/README.md

-#  A simple tool for supply managment system
+# Supply Management System Tool

-This is tool supply management system performs the following three operations.
-The operations are performed based on the three CSV files that come with this repo stored inside the data directory.
-The three main operations are:
+Welcome to the Supply Management System Tool repository.
+This tool performs a variety of supply management operations based on data provided in CSV files.
+The repository includes three primary operations that are executed using the corresponding CSV files within the `data` directory.
+The main functionalities are as follows:

+1. **Total Order Cost Calculation and Corresponding Order ID Retrieval:**
-- 1: Calculate the total order cost with euro and retrive the coresponding order id.
-   It then saves the result to a new file called order_prices.csv under the results folder.
+   This operation calculates the total order cost in euros and retrieves the corresponding order ID.
+The results are then saved to a new CSV file named `order_prices.csv` within the `results` folder.

+2. **Customer List Retrieval for Each Product ID:**
-- 2:  For each product id, it fetches the list of customers who have purchased a given product.
-    Then it saves the result to a new file name called product_customers.csv.
+   For each product ID, this operation fetches the list of customers who have purchased the given product.
+The outcome is saved in a new CSV file called `product_customers.csv`.

+3. **Customer Ranking by Total Amount Spent:**
-- 3: Filter customer id with the total amount spent on purchased products, it then ranks the customer in descending order by total_euros.
-The result of this computation is saved into the customer_ranking.csv file.
+   This operation filters customer IDs based on the total amount spent on purchased products and ranks customers in descending order by their total euros spent.
+The computed result is stored in the `customer_ranking.csv` file.

-# Code structure
+## Code Structure

-Raw data are stored under the data folder.
-Processed CSV files will be stored inside the data/results folder.
+The original data is organized under the `data` folder.
+Processed CSV files are stored in the `data/results` folder.

- To run the program you can use a command-line argument as follows, for instance
+To execute the program, you can use command-line arguments as follows:
- > python3 toolsupplymgt.py -o  -- >  this will process product order with total price
+- To process product orders with total prices: `python3 toolsupplymgt.py -o`
- > python3 toolsupplymgt.py -o  -c  -r  -- >  this will execute all three functionalities
+- To execute all three functionalities: `python3 toolsupplymgt.py -o -c -r`

- Note: the result of the execution can be found data/results folder in a CSV file.
+Please note that the execution results can be found in the `data/results` folder in CSV format.

- This is the first version and more improvements will come soon...
+This version represents an initial release, with more enhancements and improvements planned for the future.